Kyle-L/Spam-Classifier/README.md

 # Local Setup

-If you would like to setup the Chess Engine on your local machine, you can use the following instructions!
+If you would like to setup the project on your local machine, you can use the following instructions!

 1. Download the repo.